Javarome/ssg-api/README.md

 }
 ```

-[Steps](https://github.com/Javarome/ssg-api/wiki/Steps) can do anything, you can implement your owns; but there are predefined ones.
+[Steps](https://github.com/Javarome/ssg-api/wiki/Steps) can do anything.
+You can implement your owns, but there are predefined ones.
 Check the [documentation](https://github.com/Javarome/ssg-api/wiki) for more.